D4vRAM369/D4vRAM/README.md

 - **WhatsMicFix**: LSPosed module to improve WhatsApp audio quality by applying a configurable pre-boost to the microphone (tested on Pixel 8, Android 16).
 Created to solve the annoying problem that many Pixel device users experience, where WhatsApp audio is recorded at low volume.
 I hope it helps you as much as it helps me!
 - **NowPlayingExporterPy**: Exports the Now Playing history (Android System Intelligence, ASI) from Google Pixel devices to CSV, and adds a function to download the songs listed in that history (via yt-dlp) to the app’s storage.
 - **CBDcounter**: a minimalist and simple app for keeping track of the CBD you smoke each day.
 It allows you to take daily notes, view your daily, weekly, monthly, and total history, and export and import CSV files with your saved data.
+- **PsychoLogger - Bitácora Psiconáutica**: private psychonaut logbook for Android that allows you to record substances, doses, set & setting, and personal notes, with local encryption, calendar, statistics, and harm reduction resources — all 100% offline and without sending data to any server.

 More project would be published when I finished them totally, and even more projects which lives in my mind and notebooks, but the process to convert them to code and to reality is just a matter of time and learning process.
 Step by step, like 2Pac said, "One day at a time" 😉🙏🍀💥